 Y.O.U. is a not-for-profit corporation that is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code.
 In addition, Y.O.U. qualifies for the charitable contribution deduction under Section 170(b)(1)(a) and has been classified as an organization other than a private foundation under Section 509(a)(1) of the Internal Revenue Code.
-Y.O.U. had no unrelated business income for the years ended June 30, 2021 and 2020.
+Y.O.U. had no unrelated business income for the years ended June 30, 2022 and 2021.
+Management has analyzed the tax positions taken by the Organization and has concluded that, as of June 30, 2022, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
 Income tax returns filed by the Organization are subject to examination by the Internal Revenue Service for a period of three years.
-While no income tax returns are currently being examined by the Internal Revenue Service, tax years since 2018 remain open.
+While no income tax returns are currently being examined by the Internal Revenue Service, tax years since 2019 remain open.
 The Organization recognizes interest and penalties associated with tax matters, if applicable, as operating expenses and includes accrued interest and penalties, if applicable, with other accrued expenses in the statements of financial position.
-There were no penalties or interest associated with tax matters for the years ended June 30, 2021 and 2020.
+There were no penalties or interest associated with tax matters for the years ended June 30, 2022 and 2021.